Fairness guarantee in multi-class classification: Data-driven procedure

-\paragraph*{Universal exact fairness guarantee.} We first focus on fairness assessment and prove that the plug-in estimator $\hat{g}$ is asymptotically exactly fair.
-The convergence rate on the unfairness to zero is parametric with the number of unlabeled data $N$.
-Notably, the fairness guarantee is distribution-free and holds for any estimators of the conditional probabilities. \begin{theo} There exists a constant $C > 0$ depending only on $K$ and $\min_{s \in \mathcal{S}} \pi_s$, such that, for any estimators $\hat{p}_k$, we have
+We first focus on fairness assessment and prove that the plug-in estimator $\hat{g}$ is asymptotically $\varepsilon$-fair, that is, it satisfies the requirement of Definition~\ref{def:espUnfairnessMeasure}.
+This control on the fairness will be established both in expectation and with high probability.
+In addition, we prove that the convergence rate of the unfairness to zero is parametric with the number of unlabeled data $N$.
+Notably, the fairness guarantee is distribution-free and holds for any estimators of the conditional probabilities. \begin{theo} Let $\varepsilon \geq 0$.
+There exists a constant $C > 0$ depending only on $K$ and $\pi_{\min}$ such that, for any estimators $\hat{p}_k$ of the conditional probabilities, we have

-\end{theo} This result illustrates a key feature of our post-processing approach.
-It makes (asymptotically) exactly fair any off-the-shelf (unconstrained) estimators of the conditional probabilities.
+\end{theo} This first finite-sample bound on the fairness illustrates a key feature of our post-processing approach.
+It makes (asymptotically) $\varepsilon$-fair any off-the-shelf (unconstrained/unfair) estimators of the conditional probabilities.
 This post-processing step is especially appealing when the cost of re-training an existing learning algorithm is high.
+While the former result provides a control of the unfairness on our algorithm in expectation, it is also appealing to have a thinner analysis of the unfairness through a high probability control. \begin{theo} Let $0 < \delta < 1$ and define $C_{\delta} = 4 K \sqrt{ 2 \log(\frac{4K}{\delta}) } $.
+Assume that $\varepsilon > \frac{\sqrt{2}C_{\delta}}{\sqrt{\pi_{\min}N}}$ and that $N \geq 2\dfrac{\log(1/\delta)}{\pi^2_{\min}}$.
+Then there exists an event $\mathcal{A}(\delta)$ that holds with probability $1-(K+2)\delta$ on which we have